OctoPrint/OctoPrint-FirmwareUpdater/doc/marlinbft.md

 # Flashing an LPC176x or STM32 board using Binary File Transfer

-Binary File ransfer is an alternative method to transfer the `firmware.bin` file to a printer that can be flashed from the SD card.
+Binary File transfer is an alternative method to transfer the `firmware.bin` file to a printer that can be flashed from the SD card.

 **WARNING:** This feature is based on the experimental Marlin [Binary File Transfer Protocol](https://github.com/MarlinFirmware/Marlin/pull/14817).
 It works well, but the protocol will undergo changes before it goes final, which **will** break it.
 When that happens I will update the plugin, but it may not happen immediately.